williamdelacruz/QGPU-Pruning/README.md

 See the LICENSE file for the licensing statement and Disclaimer of Warranty.

-The source code was written in C++ on g++ compilers using Linux Ubuntu operating system.
+The source code was written in C++ on g++ compiler using Linux Ubuntu operating system.
 The organization of the directory qgpu is the following:

 1. lib, include, src: Implementation of the quality guide phase unwrapping algorithm with the pruning strategy.